FletcherGallop/FletcherGallop.github.io/_drafts/2019-4-09-Code-Club-Aotearoa.md

 ## Storytime: My History in STEM

-Whilst at school I was academic, I have always enjoyed learning but whilst there I showed an aptitude for Maths, and Science.
+Whilst at school I was academic, I have always enjoyed learning, and from a young age I showed an aptitude for Maths, and Science.

 I come from a family of Engineers, Programmers and Scientists.
 My father is a space science programmer who does amazing things like hike up to Svalbard to program a radar.
 My mother is a science and maths teacher, who has always had a passion for learning and teaching, and all things science.
 On both sides of my family I have engineers, on my maternal side, an aeronautics engineer, on my paternal, a radio engineer.
 I have a cousin who works at CERN, another that has created amazing pieces of hardware.
 Everywhere I look I have smart and technical people that I look up to and who share my interests in all things nerdy.